Confident Natural Policy Gradient for Local Planning in $q_\pi$-realizable Constrained MDPs: Confident-NPG-CMDP

 \subsection{The accuracy of least-square estimates}

 Once a state-action pair is added to a core set, it remains in that core set for the duration of the algorithm.
-This means that any $\C_l$ for $l \in [L+1]$ can grow in size.
-When a core set $\C_l$ is extended during a running phase when $\ell = l$, the least-square estimates will need be updated based on the newly extended $\C_l$ containing newly discovered informative features.
-However, the improved estimates will only be used to update the policy of states that are newly covered, which are states that are in $Cov(\C_\ell) \setminus Cov(\C_{\ell+1})$.
-Therefore, we break down $\tQp{k}$ to reflect the value based on which $\pi_{k+1}$ is updated, that is for $s, a \in \cS \times \A$,
+This means that any $\C_l$ for $l \in \{0,\dots, L+1\}$ can grow in size.
+When a core set $\C_l$ is extended during a running phase $\ell = l$, the least-square estimates will need be updated based on the newly extended $\C_l$ which contains newly discovered features.
+However, the policy is update only for states that are newly covered by the extended core set $\C_l$ using the newly improved estimates.
+Note that after \cref{pseudo:c_l_extension} of \cref{alg:cmdp} is run, the next phase's core set $\C_{l+1}$ will be set to $\C_{l}$, which means that any state that was once newly covered by $\C_{l}$ is no longer considered newly covered.
+Consequently, the policy for those states will remain unchanged throughout the rest of the algorithm's execution.